 Give plenty of lead-time before making big changes.

-Teachers do our best work when we have time to plan ahead.
-Last-minute changes in classrooms, schedules, or curriculum waste the gas in our tanks and leave us feeling frustrated.
-With this in mind, we appreciate when you let us know who, what, and where we’ll be teaching as early as possible – and then try to avoid mid-year changes.
+Teachers do their best work when they have time to plan ahead.
+Last-minute changes in classrooms, schedules, or curriculum waste the gas in teachers’ tanks and leave them feeling frustrated.
+With this in mind, teachers appreciate when you let them know who, what, and where they’ll be teaching as early as possible.
+Then try as hard as possible to avoid mid-year changes.

 Back up teacher judgment calls whenever possible.

 Teachers have to make on-the-spot decisions all day, every day.
-Students challenge our authority.
+Students challenge their authority.
 Parents question grades and consequences.
-Knowing we’ll have your support during a conference gives us more confidence in the classroom.
+Knowing they’ll have your support during a conference gives them more confidence in the classroom.
 If you do have concerns about how a teacher has handled a situation, make this a private discussion.
 Reversing teachers’ decisions or reprimanding them in front of others makes them seem weak and sends them back to class with destroyed credibility.

 Have fair, transparent processes for making your own decisions.